Citizens Police Academy

 Information on the Citizen Police Academy

-The Springfield Township Police Department began its first citizen police academy in 1997.
-Since then, the program has graduated more than 100 engaged residents.
+The Springfield Township Police Department began its first Citizens Police Academy in 1997.
+Since then, the program has graduated more than 170 engaged residents.
 The purpose of this program is to build a better understanding between citizens and the police through education and cooperation.
-THE CPA IS NOT DESIGNED TO AND DOES NOT MAKE THE PARTICIPANTS CERTIFIED POLICE OFFICERS.
+The academy is not designed to and does not make the participants certified police officers.

-The Citizens' Police Academy consists of a 10-week program, meeting three hours a week on Monday evenings.
-(6:30 - 9:30 p.m.)
-Ranging from classroom-style learning with guest speakers to "hands-on" activities, Citizen's Police Academy members are exposed to all aspects of police work.
+The Citizens Police Academy consists of a 10-week program, meeting three hours a week on Monday evenings from 6:30 to 9:30 p.m.
+Ranging from classroom-style learning with guest speakers to hands-on activities, Citizens Police Academy members are exposed to all aspects of police work.

-If you are a Township resident interested in participating in the next academy, applications are available on the Springfield Township Web site at or at the Police Department.
-Please submit the application online or drop off to the Springfield Township Police Department, 1130 Compton Road, Cincinnati, OH 45231.
+If you are a township resident interested in participating in the next Citizens Police Academy, applications are available at the Police Department.
+Please submit the application to:

 - At least 21 years of age

 - No arrest record (minor traffic violations are excluded)

 Upon receipt, the Springfield Township Police Department will review all applications to determine which applicants are best suited for participation in the academy.
 All applications meeting the above criteria will be considered.
 The selection of participants is in the sole discretion of the Springfield Township Police Department and the Police Department reserves the right to disqualify, or remove from participation, any person it, in its sole discretion, deems not appropriate for, or disruptive to the academy.